 I've already started feeding my baby.
 Will I still learn something?

 ABSOLUTELY.
 But how much of the course you find helpful will depend on how far into solid foods your baby is and how it's going.
 If feeding is going well, you can skip the two lessons that discuss signs of readiness and choosing baby's very first foods (approx. 15 minutes of the course).
 Roughly 25 minutes of the course tackles a way of progressing baby through food textures from purees to solids.
-If your baby is still on purees or soft foods and you're not sure how to know when baby is ready to eat toast or meat, for example, you'll still find this lesson helpful.
+If your baby is still on purees or soft foods and you're not sure how to know when baby is ready for other foods, you'll still find this lesson helpful.
 Or if you feel your baby is stuck on a certain texture and you aren't sure how to move on, you'll find value in this lesson.
 Nearly all course participants find the sections on choosing baby supplies (like bowls and cups), choking prevention, how much and when baby should be eating and independent feeding skills like using a spoon, fork, cup and straw very helpful, regardless of how far along their baby is with feeding.

 Still not sure?
 Email me and I'm happy to help you figure out if this course is right for you.